Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QAbstractSocket-errorOccurred-s.rst

     :status: todo
     :pysig: d66ab6bfd37177778529d948c61ba8a0
     :realsig: (QAbstractSocket::SocketError)
-    :digest: bc1ac08eda8f677396b9d123ca784eeb
+    :digest: 2ba56d3b3749ebc04c713979b5029cd7

 This signal is emitted after an error occurred.
 The *socketError* parameter describes the type of error that occurred.

 When this signal is emitted, the socket may not be ready for a reconnect attempt.
 In that case, attempts to reconnect should be done from the event loop.
-For example, use a :sip:ref:`~PyQt6.QtCore.QTimer.singleShot` with 0 as the timeout.
+For example, use QChronoTimer::singleShot() with 0ns as the timeout.

 :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket.SocketError` is not a registered metatype, so for queued connections, you will have to register it with Q_DECLARE_METATYPE() and qRegisterMetaType().